 Quality Assessment for Health Applications (QAH)

-- Assemble all the existing publicly accessible databases on medical quality
+- Assemble all the existing publicly accessible databases on medical image/video quality

 - Study the quality requirements and Quality of Experience (QoE) in the context of telemedicine and other telehealth services

+Medical field: Task-based approaches have been popular in the medical image quality assessment domain since 1993, named “model observer.”
+The underlying paradigm is to quantify the quality of a particular image by its effectiveness with respect to its intended task.
+A system or algorithm that enables medical experts to perform the diagnostic task in a reliable way in less time.
+The gain could be to shorten the visualization and interpretation of the results as well as the duration of the examination and thus the radiation exposure.
 Because of the methodology limitations, only detection and localization tasks have been addressed in the literature.
 Nowadays, with the development of deep learning and image-text retrieval technologies, the characterization task may be modeled.
-Thus in this project, we want to promote the task-based approaches (make a bridge between VQEG and medical image quality community) for medical images and explore this diagnostic task.
+Thus in this project, we want to promote the task-based approaches (make a bridge between VQEG and the medical image quality community) for medical images and explore this diagnostic task.

 Questions should be addressed to the QAH Chair Lu Zhang (firstname.lastname@example.org), Vice Chair Meriem Outtas (Meriem.Outtas@insa-rennes.fr), and Vice Chair Lucie Lévêque (email@example.com).